 - Blood tests, which include genetic testing

-- Medications to reduce symptoms and relieve pain
+- Medicines to ease symptoms and pain

-- Physical, occupational, and/or speech therapy
+- Physical, occupational, and speech therapy

 National Institute of Neurological Disorders and Stroke https://www.ninds.nih.gov